adarsh1445/Kyrosaastask/README.md

 ## Description:

-Used React ts for frontend and Express ts with Db Postgres sql for backend.
+Used React ts for frontend and Express ts with Db Postgres sql for backend service.
 The data that are displayed are dynamically from the backend server.
-The user can easily book flight tickets , receive the tickets in mail.
+The user can get random show recommadations and refer the recommandation for future use.

 ## Features :